JosephOHagan/SVRA/README.md

 ## svra_interaction_example
 I too have a red button and my button works!
-* Showcases SVRA_InteractiveObject and SVRA_EventBridge scripts for enabling some other scripts function (ToggleMaterial in this example) by interacting with an object
+* Showcases SVRA_InteractiveObject and SVRA_EventBridge scripts for enabling some other script's function (ToggleMaterial in this example) by interacting with an object

+# Scene Ideas
+The following are a list of potential scene ideas in case you need some ideas to get started:
+* Carnival games
+* Target range
+* Basketball hoop
+* 10 pin bowling
+* 100 pin bowling
+* 10 pin bowling hard mode - the pins move around or hover
+* Big red button simulator

+# Challenge Scenes
+The following are a list of challenge scenes which are setup but have none of the script logic attached.
+Can you make them functional?
+## The Drawer Challenge : svra_drawer_challenge
+* Test your knowledge of the Unity joint system!
+* This scene contains a drawer to setup as you expect a drawer to operate.
+* You pull the handle and the drawer comes out and you push it back in and it goes back in.
+* You know because its a drawer.
+* The drawer itself need not operate with gravity but bonus points if it does.

 # Some Instructions (I'll make a PDF version sometime)
 ## Key Scripts